thowes/kraken/README.md

 the collection existed first in private svn repository for 100+revisions, then it was migrated to github.

 It doesn't quite work out of the box yet.
+Working on it.